Brilliantkiptoo/notebook/predictive1/READ.md

 - joblib

 ##You can install them using pip:
-pip install pandas numpy scikit-learn Flask joblib
+-pip install pandas
+-numpy scikit-learn
+-Flask joblib

 ##Dataset